The Mt. Ebal Curse Tablet

 Here, however, is a nutshell version:

-Regardless, most recognize that excavation could impede peace in a war-torn region.
+Regardless, both sides recognize that excavation could impede peace in a war-torn region.

 Authorities thus must decide:

-• Are the phenomenal claims about the curse tablet supported by sufficient evidence?;
+- Are the phenomenal claims about the curse tablet supported by enough evidence?

-• Might there be other evidence at Joshua’s Altar of profound importance to mankind’s understanding of history?;
+- Might there be other important historical evidence at Joshua’s Altar?

-This memorandum explains my take on the first three of these questions.
+This memorandum explains my take on the first three of these.

-The fourth, however, I do not here wrestle to a conclusion.
-How to excavate on Mt.
-Ebal without igniting regional and international tension this memorandum aims to avoid.
-Other than a few speculative hunches, I largely avoid this question.
+The fourth, however, I do not wrestle to a conclusion.
+How to avoid igniting regional and international tension when excavating on Mt.
+Ebal, I leave unaddressed.
+On this, I offer only a few speculative hunches in my conclusion.

 Why?
 It involves diplomatic intricacies to which I am not privy.

-Nevertheless, answering the first three greatly clears the way for those with behind-the-scenes, non-public capabilities.
-They can then concentrate on resolving the remaining hurdle.
+But for those in appropriate channels, our answering the first three is valuable.
+It clears a path.
+They can then focus on resolving the remaining hurdle.

-The problem of the Curse Tablet, Joshua’s Altar, and Mt.
-Ebal thus represents a figurative multi-locked door.
+The problem of the Curse Tablet and Joshua’s Altar thus represents a multi-locked door.
 To get through, one must negotiate each.

 This memorandum seeks to unlock all save one.

-With you, however, a separate important question has likely already arisen.
-Legitimately, you might inquire: “Why should I, an American civilian, address this matter?”
+With you, however, a separate important question has likely arisen.
+You might ask: “Why should I address these matters?”

 I discuss this in the next post.

-Now, a question for you: How might resolving the question “Who wrote the Torah?” impact your life or others around you?
+Now, a question for you: How might resolving “Who wrote the Torah?” impact your life or that of others?

 Respond in the comment section below.